realtomkwok/capstone-998/README.md

-# Clara - Web Navigation Assistant for Visually Impaired Users
+# Clara - Web Navigation Assistant

-Clara is a Chrome extension designed to help visually impaired users navigate the web more easily.
+Clara is a Chrome extension designed to enhance web navigation by providing AI-powered insights and assistance.

 ## Building the Extension